Lianlian DigiTech Publishes 2023 Annual Report:

 Number of Active Customers Increased by Over 51% to 1.3 Million, Highlighting the Advantages of One-Stop Service

 In 2023, the number of active customers Lianlian DigiTech served reached 1.3 million, a year-on-year growth of 51%.
+Meanwhile, the Company has developed and provided comprehensive solutions for merchants and enterprises in China and around the world.
+The Company is dedicated to building a close partnership with the essential players in the e-commerce ecosystem.
 Lianlian DigiTech has created diverse digital payment application scenarios to provide various customer types, including cross-border e-commerce customers, platform and institutional customers, foreign trade customers, and overseas education institutions with one-stop, comprehensive digital solutions.

+For platform and institutional customers, Lianlian DigiTech created an integrated one-stop payment experience to enable customers to access Lianlian's global payment network with a single connection, significantly improving efficiency.
+For foreign trade customers, Lianlian DigiTech leveraged a combination of system-based and manual review to accelerate the review of transaction backgrounds for customers, effectively controlling risks and continuously improving customer experience.
+For overseas education institutions, Lianlian DigiTech collaborated with card organizations like Visa, Mastercard, and American Express to provide card payment services for overseas education institutions.

 Share this article